Mwpereira/Routing-Algorithms-Visualizer/info/README.md

 To calculate a graph, click on the "Calculate" button.
 This will use the selected algorithm and will display step-by-step instructions on how the algorithm works.

+To navigate between steps, click on the either the left or right arrows found on the sides of the web page which appear after calculating the graph.

 To edit an existing graph that has been calculated, click on the "Edit" button.

 To clear the graph, click on the "Rest" button.